The unpaid-interns ruckus continues to unfold, this time in a way that entangles President Obama.

 As we observed in March 2012, an unpaid White House intern might conclude that he or she is "engaged in the operations of the employer or . . . performing productive work," activities which U.S. Labor Department Fact Sheet #71 says would be viewed as federal Fair Labor Standards Act employment where a business is concerned.
 Although a federal law says that the rights and protections of the FLSA apply to "covered employees" in presidential offices, the drafters expressly excluded interns.

-But now a movement referring to itself as the "Fair Pay Campaign" has launched a petition "call[ing] on the White House to pay the interns it employs an hourly wage."
+But now a movement referring to itself as the "Fair Pay Campaign" [link no longer maintained] has launched a petition "call[ing] on the White House to pay the interns it employs an hourly wage."
 The group's approach appears to be to cajole and shame President Obama into doing so, including by asserting that not paying the interns would be hypocritical in light of his call for an increase in the FLSA's minimum-wage rate.
 A CNNMoney report suggests that spotlighting the White House is part of a soon-to-be-undertaken broader effort aimed at, as the group's website puts it, "fighting to end Unpaid Internships."

 This heightened publicity takes place against the backdrop of a continued onslaught of lawsuits under the FLSA and/or state laws brought by unpaid or allegedly underpaid interns.
 We have reported on some of them already (most recently here), but in just the last couple of months others have been filed against Bad Boy Entertainment, Columbia Recordings Corp. (along with Sony Corporation and Sony Music Holdings), and NBC Universal.
 This escalation is probably attributable in no small part to trolling by attorneys who are developing a specialty in such matters.